 These CX processes are then loaded into the workflow automation platform and rigorously tested for accuracy and timing.
 Given the sophistication of most premium Customer Experiences, the processes should be managed using a comprehensive Project Management Plan that includes at least the following elements:

 The future of customer service automation looks bright, with significant progress in artificial intelligence and machine learning paving the way.
+Generative AI is advancing swiftly and is set to revolutionise the customer service sector.
+Consequently, automated customer service tools will gain enhanced sophistication, enabling AI to offer more refined and insightful support to agents.

 AI-powered chatbots are becoming more advanced, able to tackle more intricate inquiries and deliver tailored customer experiences.
 Additionally, the integration of automation with omnichannel support is anticipated to increase.
 This development ensures that customers receive consistent and seamless assistance across various platforms, such as social media, email, and live chat.